10 Natural Remedies for Seasonal Allergies

 How to Incorporate Turmeric and Black Pepper into Your Routine

-• Mix 1 teaspoon of honey with ¼ teaspoon each of turmeric and black pepper powder, and take it on an empty stomach in the morning.
+• Mixing a little honey with a quarter teaspoon of turmeric and black pepper powder and taking it in the morning.

-• Blend them into smoothies or use them as seasonings in soups and curries.
+• Tossing them into smoothies or using them in soups and curries.

 Safety and Possible Side Effects